Microbeads ban: is your product affected?

 - abrasive cleaning products for the home, the car and for industrial cleaning (these are rare, if not absent, in New Zealand but are manufactured and sold overseas)

 - personal hygiene products containing natural particles, such as ground nutshells, pumice or other biodegradable materials

-- products intended for medical use, as defined in New Zealand law (see link below)
+- medicines and medical devices for direct therapeutic purposes, as defined in New Zealand law (see link below)

 - goods that are produced in, or imported into Australia and are lawfully sold in Australia (these goods are recognised under a trade agreement between New Zealand and Australia, the Trans-Tasman Mutual Recognition Act 1997 - note: a voluntary phasing out of plastic microbeads in Australia is underway)

 - microbeads, including glitter, in wipe-off products, such as cosmetic makeup

 - microbeads, including glitter, sold as a craft material